Let Them Eat Candles Shark Tank Update – Shark Tank Season 15

 Let Them Eat Candles Shark Tank Recap

-When they tell people they can light then eat the candles, their jaws drop.
-They ask the Sharks to see for themselves as they light 2 candles on a cake onstage.
-Bob invites the Sharks to light the candles in front of them, make a wish and on his count, blow them out together.
-He counts down, they blow the candles out and take a bite out of them.
+When they tell people they can light candles and then eat them, their jaws drop.
+They ask the Sharks to see for themselves as they light two candles on a cake onstage.
+Bob invites the Sharks to light the candles in front of them, make a wish, and, on his count, blow them out together.
+He counts down, and they blow the candles out and take a bite out of them.

 Samples and Questions

-So she went to the Chicago’s French Pastry School and the Chocolate Academy and learned how to make chocolate and everything she needed to know about making her product.
+So she went to Chicago’s French Pastry School and the Chocolate Academy and learned how to make chocolate and everything she needed to know about making her product.
 Mark congratulates her on not taking shortcuts.
-There’s only one other edible candle out there they know of.
-It’s chocolate, but you have to insert a wax candle into it.
+They know of only one other edible candle out there.
+It’s chocolate, but you must insert a wax candle.

 The Numbers

-The biggest opportunity for growth is direct to consumer and it’s a challenge.
+The biggest opportunity for growth is direct-to-consumer, and it’s a challenge.
 Mark says it’s because it’s hard to ship chocolate.
-They ship in a box with insulation and gel packs which is expensive.
-Kevin says he wouldn’t even try that, he agrees with what they’re doing.
-All they need is 4 other grocers and they have world dominance in edible candles.
+They ship in a box with insulation and gel packs, which is expensive.
+Kevin says he wouldn’t even try that, but he agrees with what they’re doing.
+All they need is four other grocers, and they have world dominance in edible candles.

 Let Them Eat Candles Shark Tank Update